 Q. How will I know when to stop watering for the summer?

 Let the plants tell you.
-The leaves will start to go yellow in early summer, June here in California.
+The leaves will start to go yellow in early summer, late May to June here in California.
 As they die back, reduce watering, and stop completely when the foliage has gone totally yellow.
 Sometimes seedlings will stay green for the first summer.
 That’s OK – keep watering them and do not force them to go dormant.

 Q. When you say they should be dry in summer, what exactly does that mean?

-It means don’t water them and don't let rain fall on them.
+It means don’t water them at all and don't let rain fall on them.
 Here in California, where the humidity is quite low, I try to keep dormant bulb pots in shade because they could get very hot if they sat in the sun.
 But I do not water them at all.
 In moister places like the UK, I’ve been told that growers sometimes leave the pots out in the sun, under a transparent cover, because otherwise they would never dry out at all.

 To make things a little more complicated, there are variations in the dryness of the mediterranean climate in South Africa.
-In some areas it’s normal to get a bit of rain during the summer, so some bulbs can tolerate a little summer water, and a few seem to expect it.
+In some areas it’s normal to get a bit of rain during the summer, so some corms can tolerate a little summer water, and a few seem to expect it.
 But 5-6 months of dryness works OK for most of my collection.

-To learn more about the various mediterranean climates, read the article I wrote for the Pacific Bulb Society here.
+To learn more about the various mediterranean climates, read the article I wrote for the Pacific Bulb Society

 Q. What temperatures do they need?

 These plants expect a substantial swing between day and night temperatures in the winter.
-In their home climate it’s common for the temperature to go up into the 60s or 70s F on a sunny day (15-21C), and then down close to freezing at night.
+In their home climate it’s common for the temperature to go up into the 60s or even 70s F on a sunny day (15-21C), and then down close to freezing at night.
 The seeds may not sprout if they don’t get this temperature swing.
 That means you can’t generally grow them in a heated greenhouse.
 Unheated greenhouses can work as long as they get plenty of light and the humidity level is not too high.
 I also know people who grow these bulbs indoors under grow lights, but once again you need to think about temperature swings.

 Q. Can I leave them under the snow in winter and then have them grow in spring?

-No. Unlike Tulips, they are not dormant in winter.
+No. Unlike tulips, they are not dormant in winter.
 They make their leaves and strengthen themselves in mid-winter.
 If you live in a snowy climate, you need to use a cold frame, greenhouse, or something similar to keep the snow off the leaves.

 Q. My winter temperatures are very cold.
 Will the plants tolerate that?